 Another thing at play is statistically it takes ten years of hard work to “make it” and be successful in any given thing.
 This has been on my mind for a few years now as I worked hard as a comic artist.
 The end of this year, 2019, is the tenth anniversary of me starting to create comics.
 Up until July 2018, it felt like I was sliding into home plate coming in on the tenth year, only to raise my head from the dust to find I came to a stop eight feet from the plate because I was never meant to cross that plate.

 I originally had more to say but your eyes are glazed over, I can tell.
-In the next post I’ll talk about drastic decisions I’ve made, my attitude problem, and what happened when I recently tried to create art again.
+In the next post I’ll talk about drastic decisions I’ve made, my attitude problem, a recent revelation I had and what happened when I tried to create art again.

 Your continued prayers are needed and appreciated as I go through this.